Ladislau Vlad

 Ladislau "Laci" Vlad (25 March 1930 – 18 March 2013) was a Romanian professional footballer and manager of Hungarian ethnicity.
 He played for teams such as Metalul Baia Mare, CA Câmpulung Moldovenesc, CCA București, Progresul/Crișana Oradea and Crișul Oradea, after retirement, working as a manager for Mureșul Deva, Bihor Oradea, Corvinul Hunedoara or Jiul Petroșani, among others.
+He worked for Diósgyőr in the 1991–92 Nemzeti Bajnokság I season.

 Ladislau Vlad played in 116 Divizia A matches and won the 1956 Cupa României with Progresul Oradea.